MHamzaS45/MONTE-CARLO-SIMULATION/README.md

-# Monte Carlo Pricer Engine
+# Monte Carlo Pricer Engine Simulation

 A small, modular Monte Carlo simulation project for **pricing European options** under a **Geometric Brownian Motion (GBM)** model.
 The repository includes a pricing engine with a 95% confidence interval, a Black–Scholes benchmark for validation, convergence diagnostics, and a finite-difference Delta example.